-The price, value, service equilibrium is resetting in Grocery stores, restaurants and Convenience- stores.
-Each is reconfiguring their ready-to-eat Grocerant niche food product lineup.
+The price, value, service equilibrium is resetting in Grocery stores, Restaurants and Convenience- stores.
+Each is reconfiguring their ready-to-eat and ready-to-heat Grocerant fresh prepared niche food product lineup.
 Each sector is looking for new product, packaging and consumer price points that will drive traffic.
 All have noticed a discontinuity in consumer food shopping behavior and all are fighting for share of stomach.
 Contributing to this displacement is a focus by restaurant chain leaders on short term market metrics and away from the consumer.
 Which in turn has caused a loss is consumer traffic.

 The battle for the consumer dollar continues.
 I would like to suggest and recommend Robert Fitzgerald’s book: Smile or You’re Fried Seven Lessons for Managers of Service.
 Seven lessons of that can and should be utilized daily by managers who just might need some practical help.

 Since 1991 retail food consultancy Foodservice Solutions® of Tacoma, WA has been the global leader in the Grocerant niche for more on Steven A. Johnson and Foodservice Solutions® Bing or Google Grocerants or visit http://www.linkedin.com/in/grocerant, twitter.com/grocerant or Facebook Steven Johnson